 Set a message based on data that is located in a database.
 The database must be setup before the option is available.
-Refer to Appendix F: Database Start
+Refer to "Appendix D: Database Start" on page 86.

-Configure, Print Head
+Configure, Print Heads

 Select Configure, then select Print Heads from the menu.
 Select a panel and click on a head.
-A head may be added or removed by clicking the appropriate Add/Remove button.
+A head may be added or deleted.
 To edit a head, select it and click Edit; or double click it.